wasp-lang/open-saas/docs/src/content/docs/index.md

 ### Wasp Config file

 The `main.wasp` file is where you define your app structure.
-You should define everything if your app here first, and then Wasp will generate all the boilerplate code for you.

-Here, we've already defined a number of things:
+In this template, we've already defined a number of things for you, including:
 - Auth
 - Routes and Pages
 - Prisma Database Models
-- Server Operations (read and write functions)
+- Operations (data read and write functions)
 - Background Jobs
+- Email Sending

 By defining these things in the config file, Wasp continuously handles the boilerplate necessary with putting all these features together.
-You just need to focus on the business logic of your app.
+You just need to focus on the business logic of your app!

-If you want to learn more about Wasp, check out the [Wasp docs](https://wasp-lang.dev/docs/).
+Wasp abstracts away some things that you would normally be used to doing during development.
+For exmaple, you may notice there's no `package.json` file at the root of the project.

+That's why we highly suggest you get acquainted with Wasp.
+A great starting point is the intro tutorial in the [Wasp docs](https://wasp-lang.dev/docs/) which takes ~20 minutes.

 ### Client